norbertsienkiewicz/simple-blockchain/README.md

-# simple-blockchain

-Simple implementation of blockchain.
+# Simple implementation of blockchain.

 Each block contains timestamp and index.
 Each block has self-identifying hash.